tangerinedream/AWS_EC2_Scheduler/README.md

 You'll be prompted for the following CloudFormation Parameters when launching the stack:
 * Your account number,
-* Desired bucket name for S3 (temporary use by AWS SSM).
-    - You can strip out if you do not plan to use and advanced feature called [Instance Exemption](#instance-exemption).
-    - If you plan to use this feature please read [SSM Prerequisites](#ssm-prerequisites) as there are rules regarding what region the bucket needs to live in.

 ### Define A Workload